 Key Takeaways

-Unemployment or reduction of hours can quickly dwindle your savings and put you in a tight spot.
+Unemployment or reduced hours can quickly dwindle your savings and put you in a tight spot.
 If you have racked up crippling debt while being unemployed, there are many resources available, including unemployment debt relief.

 Take action at the earliest so you can quickly resolve your financial situation.

-One of the best things to do when dealing with unemployment debt is to make a budget with free budgeting tools such as budgeting templates in Google Sheets, banking apps, and even with just a pen and paper.
+One of the best things to do when dealing with unemployment debt is to make a budget with free budgeting tools such as budgeting templates in Google Sheets and banking apps or even with just a pen and paper.

-Here are a few ways you can manage different expenses while you are dealing with unemployment.
+Here are a few ways to manage different expenses while dealing with unemployment.

 Housing

-Rent or mortgage is a mandatory expense, but there are several options available to ease your burden.
+Rent or mortgage is a mandatory expense, but several options are available to ease your burden.

-If you have a mortgage, you can contact your mortgage lender to explain your situation.
+You can contact your mortgage lender to explain your situation if you have a mortgage.
 Some lenders have temporary financial hardship programs that you may be eligible for.

 It is a temporary solution and one that is not very effective, but it can help.